Mystery disease devastates northern Uganda

 "Even if they give us drugs, I'm not sure if the drugs will help," said Odongkara.

-She said many of her neighbors and friends also have children with the disease.
+She said many of her neighbours and friends also have children with the disease.

 "I know so many in this area.
 If a doctor would come you would see how many people would turn up ... it's uncountable," she said.
 "It's like the generation is wiped out."